-In connection with certain environmental site rehabilitation activities on the property, the person responsible for site rehabilitation (PRSR) has requested that the Florida Department of Environmental Protection (FDEP) approve a No Further Action Proposal with Institutional Controls or with Engineering and Institutional Controls and issue a Site Rehabilitation Completion Order with controls for a contaminated site relating to this property. {PRSR} is seeking this order in reference to FDEP Site ID # {site id #} {facility name, address} and intends to restrict exposure to contamination in the following manner: {describe the type of controls such as land use restrictions, water use restrictions, caps over contaminated soil, etc.} that will be set forth in a Declaration of Restrictive Covenant between the Owner and the FDEP that will further encumber the property.
+In connection with certain environmental site rehabilitation activities on the property, the person responsible for site rehabilitation (PRSR) has requested that the Florida Department of Environmental Protection (FDEP) approve a No Further Action Proposal with Institutional Controls or with Engineering and Institutional Controls and issue a Site Rehabilitation Completion Order with controls for a contaminated site relating to this property. {PRSR} is seeking this order in reference to FDEP Site ID # {site id #} {facility name, address} and intends to restrict exposure to contamination in the following manner: {describe the type of controls such as land use restrictions, water use restrictions, caps over contaminated soil, etc.} that {will be set forth in a Declaration of Restrictive Covenant between the Owner and the FDEP that will further encumber the property; or… by reliance on existing {{insert citation to city/county local ordinance, MOA, etc.}} that require connection to municipal water, prohibit groundwater use in the area, etc., as applicable}.

-Attached to this letter is a summary of the history of the contamination addressed by the Restrictive Covenant, including the type of contamination, the affected media and the location of the contamination.
+Attached to this letter is a summary of the history of the contamination addressed by the Institutional Control, including the type of contamination, the affected media and the location of the contamination.
 Please contact the undersigned if you have any questions regarding this notice.
 In addition, you may contact {site/project manager’s name & phone number} to discuss the status of the work.
-Complete copies of the No Further Action Proposal, the draft restrictive covenant, and the FDEP’s preliminary evaluation are available for public inspection during normal business hours 8:00 a.m. to 5:00 p.m.
+Complete copies of the No Further Action Proposal, the {draft restrictive covenant or the alternative IC (such as ordinance or MOA) that is proposed to be relied upon}, and the FDEP’s preliminary evaluation are available for public inspection during normal business hours 8:00 a.m. to 5:00 p.m.
 Monday through Friday, except legal holidays at FDEP {address of location of documents} or online at http//dwmedms.dep.state.fl.us/Oculus/servlet/login.
 Please use the FDEP _Com, Facility or Project number listed on the FDEP’s preliminary evaluation to communicate with the FDEP or the online document management system (Oculus).

 Holders of recorded interests have 30 days from receipt of this notice to provide comments to the FDEP.
 Within the 30-day comment period, holders of recorded interests may request additional time for review.
 Such comments should be sent to FDEP {name and address of person who should receive comments and person’s email address}.